The future of the legal job market

 The University of Newcastle’s Master of Special and Inclusive Education covers a range of general and specialised courses driven around your passion for supporting the learning outcome of students with a diverse range of abilities and disabilities.
 This program will have immeasurable value for those in the teaching and learning sector.
 The coursework is designed to develop your skills in how to progress the learning and participation of students with additional needs or diagnosed disabilities.

 Core courses to support your drive and direction include:

 In addition to the core courses students will be required to select an area of specialisation in which they will undertake a combination of compulsory and directed courses to support their learning.
+All specialisations within the program are accredited with the Department of Education.
 Students can select to specialise in one of the following four areas:

 Download a program plan for further details on your degree's structure and what courses you will study.